-The Bluetooth technology has been chosen for this application for a twofold reason: the easy interfacing with smart devices (PC, tablet, smartwatch), all equipped nowadays with a Bluetooth transceiver for data and commands exchange and the suitability of coverage range (<100 m) required by the potential applications of the proposed system, such as inspecting of tanks or pipelines, and verifying the healthiness of environments in the presence of dangerous gas leaks.
-Bluetooth standard has been preferred to BLE (Bluetooth Low Energy) one since the used software development tools are compatible with this technology.
+Bluetooth technology was chosen for this application for two reasons: the ease of interfacing with smart devices (e.g. PCs, tablets or smartwatches), which are all equipped with Bluetooth transceivers to exchange data and commands, and the suitability of the coverage range (<100 m) for the potential applications of the proposed system, such as inspecting tanks or pipelines and verifying the safety of environments in the presence of dangerous gas leaks.
+Standard Bluetooth was preferred over Bluetooth Low Energy due to its compatibility with the software development tools.